 4. Authority to change delivery schedules and work hours

-This idea is also on Donahue's wish list.
+This idea is also on Donahoe's wish list.
 Any such changes require the approval of the labor unions, which have so far remained opposed.
-So Donahue wants Congress to break the collective bargaining agreements.
+So Donahoe wants Congress to break the collective bargaining agreements.

 5. Increase retail